cotarr/collab-auth/README.md

 web browser.
 If your web browser requires a temporary self signed TLS certificate for testing, you may generate one.
 See: data/tls-certs/README.md

-For full instuctions to setup TLS certificates for deployment, see the /docs at:  https://cotarr.github.io/collab-auth/deployment.html
+For full instructions to setup TLS certificates for deployment, see the /docs at:  https://cotarr.github.io/collab-auth/deployment.html

 ```
 SERVER_TLS_KEY=...some_path.../privkey.pem